 Gatherings between friends get hinky enough when you add drama, ill-tempered personalities, or alcohol — so if the wine, beer, or Scotch come out, do whatever it takes to resist the urge to drink as a coping mechanism.
-Emotions tend to run even hotter during holidays seasons and tempers almost always flair at holiday gatherings when a person attending or hosting has a seriously abusive personality disorder.
+Emotions tend to run even hotter during holiday seasons and tempers almost always flair at holiday gatherings when a person attending or hosting has a seriously abusive personality disorder.

 Alcoholics and problem drinkers love nothing more than to claim they were just drinking because everyone else was or because it tastes great with the food.
 Dry drunks who act like alcoholics but can’t keep up with their desire to self-anesthetize (due to age, probation status, or some other limiting factor like a prescription medication conflict) are even worse.